Great moments in PC gaming are bite-sized celebrations of some of our favorite gaming memories.

 At first this is literally the entire game.
 I won't spoil where it goes from there, but I will tell you that at some point Anatomy simply stops running.
 The program closes, disentangling you from the hook to stare at your operating system.
 Anatomy isn't done with you, though.
 It's waiting for you to muster the courage to start it again.

 When you do, things are different.
 The VHS lines that wash over the screen are more frequent, the audio is distorted, and the house is different.
 Like a tape that's been played too many times it's degraded.
-There's a word: Things can be degraded both in the simple sense of lowering their quality, but also in terms of degenerating, of debasing, of growing further into abnormality.
+That's the right word for it: things can be degraded both in the simple sense of lowering their quality, but also in terms of degenerating, of debasing, of growing further into abnormality.

 Then Anatomy stops running for a second time and you're staring at the screen and you really don't want to run that .exe again.